-The function of Read-Punch Unit is:
+The function of the Read-Punch Unit is:

 - 1. To enter and/or collate data into the system.
-When collating, the Unit functions as a secondary input station. - 2.
+When collating, the unit functions as a secondary input station. - 2.
 To punch computed results into cards. - 3.
 To perform both input/output functions -- that is, to sense information from a card and then punch the computed result into the same card. - 4.
-To segregate the output cards. - 5.
-To perform the same input/output audit that was performed on the High-Speed Reader.
+To segregate the output cards.

-This unit consists of a card feed magazine, a first read station, a punch station, a second or post read station, and two card stackers.
+This unit consists of an input magazine, a first read station, a punch station, a second or post read station, and two output stackers.
 In addition, it also contains its own motor and a monitoring control panel.